suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 Days were lost on trying to come up with a writing system where I wanted to add a timestamp to *each* and every sentence I wrote, not only for bookkeeping but mostly to see whether notes could be linked together by time of writing in Obsidian's Graph View.
 I exercised Obsidian's developer console to investigate the app's internals---good practice as the provided console is the very same used by Chromium/Electron based apps.

 Copy-pasting snippets from the web to modify Obsidian's interface elements became my initiation to JavaScript.
-Whereas 'objects' never really clicked in my previous excursions into the language, now it became what was meant by 'everything's and object': from the smallest pieces of data to the comprehensive in-built methods that allow you to operate on this data, objects allow the
+Whereas 'objects' never really clicked in my previous excursions into the language, now it became what was meant by 'everything's and object': from the smallest pieces of data to the comprehensive built-in methods to operate on this data, objects allow the

 #### From window to class
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjQ4ODg4MTI1LC01MjE2MjE1NTYsLTU1Nz
+eyJoaXN0b3J5IjpbMTQxMTY5ODgzMCwtNTIxNjIxNTU2LC01NT
-QyODgzNywtMTQzMjUzMDMyOSwtNTAxMDg3NTgyLC0yMDI3ODY4
+c0Mjg4MzcsLTE0MzI1MzAzMjksLTUwMTA4NzU4MiwtMjAyNzg2
-Nzk5LDU4MTIwNjcxOSwtOTcwNzQzODg4LDE1MTE1MzY2NzZdfQ
+ODc5OSw1ODEyMDY3MTksLTk3MDc0Mzg4OCwxNTExNTM2Njc2XX
-==
+0=
 -->